SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: The Proposed SparDL

-\textbf{2) Transmission with sparsification.} After dividing blocks into bags, we transmit all sending bags of blocks from the last bag $B_{l}^w$ to $B_1^w$ in sequence.
+\textbf{2) Transmission with sparsification.} After partitioning blocks into bags, we transmit all sending bags of blocks from the last bag $B_{l}^w$ to $B_1^w$ in sequence.
 Specifically, for worker $r^w$ at each step $i$, it regards worker $r^{w+2^{l-i}}$ as target and regards worker $r^{w-2^{l-i}}$ as source.
 It sends bag $B_{l-i+1}^w$ to worker $r^{w+2^{l-i}}$ and receives bag $B_{l-i+1}^{w-2^{l-i}}$ from worker $r^{w-2^{l-i}}$.
-After receiving a sending bag from source, each worker adds the sparse gradients from the blocks in the received sending bag to the gradients in the locally remained blocks according to the gradient indexes.
-Then each worker selects top-$\tfrac{k}{P}$ values in each locally remained block after the summation and remove the unselected gradients .
-Through this sparsification in each step, the number of gradients of each block in sending bag is maintained as $\tfrac{k}{P}$, which solves the GA dilemma.
-At each step, the received sending bag is always a subset of the held blocks, i.e., blocks which have not been sent, according to Theorem~\ref{the:receive}.
+After receiving a sending bag from the source, each worker adds the sparse gradients from the blocks in the received sending bag to the gradients in the locally remaining blocks according to the gradient indexes.
+Then we utilize block-wise sparsification in each worker, i.e., selecting top-$\tfrac{k}{P}$ values in each locally remaining block after the summation and removing the unselected gradients.
+Through this sparsification in each step, the number of gradients of each block in sending bag is maintained as $\tfrac{k}{P}$, which solves the SGA dilemma.
+At each step, the received sending bag is always a subset of the held blocks, i.e., blocks that have not been sent, according to Theorem~\ref{the:receive}.
 Thus, every worker's number of held blocks decreases at every step.
 After $l$ steps, all sending bags have been sent.
 And each worker only holds one block with a different rank related to the worker's rank at the preservation bag, e.g., $r^w$ holds block ${G^{(w, t)}_w}$, which is in line with the purpose of Reduce-Scatter.
-Besides, this process works in a non-recursive way, where each worker's source and target can be different at each transmission step and there is no requirement of a power-of-two workers.
+Besides, this process works in a non-recursive way, where each worker's source and target can be different at each transmission step.
+Thus, the SRS algorithm is available on any number of workers directly, without additional operations.

-In the transmission and sparsification process, each worker takes $l = \lceil \log_2P \rceil$ rounds of communication in parallel.
-Thus, the latency of this process is $\lceil \log_2P \rceil\alpha$.
-During the transmission process, each worker sends $P-1$ blocks in sending bags.
-Since sparse gradients should be stored with indices and values with the commonly used form, i.e., coordinate (COO) format, the transmission volume of each block in sending bag is $\tfrac{2k}{P}$.
-Therefore, the bandwidth of transmission is $2k\tfrac{P-1}{P}\beta$.
-The communication complexity is